SwissDataScienceCenter/renku-data-services/DEVELOPING.md

 1. Run `nix develop` in the source root to drop into the development environment.
-2. In another terminal, run `vm-run` (headless) to start a vm running necessary external services, like the postgresql database.
+2. In another terminal, run `vm-run` (headless) to start a vm running necessary external services, like the PostgreSQL database.
 3. Potentially run `poetry-fix-cfg` to alter the `pyvenv.cfg` so that poetry will use the env built by nix